 Attacks targeting the cloud services, containers, and serverless platforms that run modern applications.

-- Serverless Injection: Attacking Lambda Through Event Data — How untrusted event payloads become code execution in function-as-a-service platforms
+- Serverless Injection: Attacking Lambda Functions Through Event Data — How untrusted event payloads become code execution in function-as-a-service platforms

 Identity & Credential Theft